Chicago-Linguistic-Society/cls/conference.md

 ## Thank you for attending CLS!

-Recordings of this year's conference can be found on the [home page of this website](https://chicagolinguisticsociety.org) for a short period after the conference.

 Programs and abstracts for all years can be found on the [past conferences](https:/chicagolinguisticsociety.org/past.html) page of the website.